liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/03-understanding-mobile-sdk-calls.markdown

    guestbook objects.

 4. Receive the model objects in the Interactor class.
 You can then send these objects to the rest of the Screenlet for display in the app.
-Note that if you're creating a list Screenlet, the list Screenlet framework's [`BaseListInteractor` class](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/interactor/BaseListInteractor.java) receives the model objects for you.
+Note that in list Screenlets, the list Screenlet framework's [`BaseListInteractor` class](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/interactor/BaseListInteractor.java) receives the model objects for you.

-You've probably noticed that if you're creating list Screenlets, the list Screenlet framework handles a great deal of the work for you.
+You've probably noticed that in list Screenlets, the list Screenlet framework handles a great deal of the work for you.
 You'll see this in greater detail as you progress through this Learning Path.
-Next, you'll create the Guestbook List Screenlet's Interactor.
+Next, you'll create Guestbook List Screenlet's Interactor.